alanssitis/in-toto-policies/README.md

 > [!NOTE]
 > `inspect` is still a WIP.
 But its functionality can be achieved
 > via a novel policy type.

+The goal of this was to dramatically improve the expressability of the policy when trying to apply it to attestations rather than links, which lead to a lot more control over artifact rules and attribute rules at the cost of increased verbosity and a slight increase in complexity.
+Nevertheless, this should be a net win as this improves the consistency of the policy and would allow any user to clearly understand their policy.

+The predicate attribute grammar was also simplified and changed as a lot of the older grammar assumed a strict `MATERIALS` & `PRODUCTS` system that does not particularly work well with attestations that are not links.

+It should be straightforward to add more functionary capabilities as this is using the Secure System Lib's `Verifier` interface.

+## Contributing

+Feel free to open issues or PRs for any discussion or changes that could be made to improve and refine this prototype.